Being inspected as a boarding or residential school

 The school is asked to send a copy of the report to all parents and carers.
 The report includes a letter for pupils and the school must make sure pupils see this.

-We publish the report on our website normally within 4 working weeks of the end of the inspection.
+We publish the report on the Ofsted reports website normally within 4 working weeks of the end of the inspection.

 When the school gets its draft report it will also be invited to fill in a post-inspection survey.